 The purpose of a claim: to determine the scope of patent protection

 The claims of an issued patent, ideally, describe the invention’s point of novelty and prohibit competitors from copying an invention’s point of novelty lest they be liable for patent infringement.
 The claims should be sufficiently broad so that the competitor has to make one or more significant changes to its product so that the product would be placed at a disadvantage when competing in the market.
-If the claims focus on peripheral aspects of the product instead of the point of novelty, competitors may not have a significant barrier to entry and could easily design around the claim by not including that peripheral aspect into their product.
+If the claims focus on peripheral aspects of the product instead of the point of novelty, competitors may not have a significant barrier to entry and could easily design around the claim by not including that peripheral aspect in their product.
 It is therefore important to focus on the point of novelty in the Claims section rather than unrelated, minor improvements at least in the independent claims.

 The scope of a claim is determined by limitations recited within the body of the claim.
 For example, a claim to a wooden pencil may recite: